MatthewLSnell/phila_gun_violence_dash/README.md

 # Plotly Dash Shootings Data Visualization Application

-This application, built with Plotly Dash, provides an interactive interface for visualizing and exploring shootings data.
-This tool aims to enhance understanding and insights about shooting incidents using data-driven analytics.
+This application is an interactive tool developed using Plotly Dash to visualize gun violence trends and patterns in Philadelphia from 2015 through Present.
+By transforming raw data into insightful visualizations, the application seeks to provide a more nuanced understanding of trends and patterns in shooting incidents.
+Through a range of interactive features, users can customize their view, filter data, and gain detailed insights into gun violence incidents per year and police district.

 ## Project Description